 - No right/wrong answer

 - Talk about yourself

 - These are just guidelines

+- Nothing negative (unless it's turned into a positive)

 Revisions

 • While writing: don't focus on word count.
 Focus on telling them about you.

 While revising: focus on keeping the sentences that tell the most about you, and cut out all else.